Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 A large number of Trimmers are fairly happy about their situation, if they understand it.
 It is, after all, a lot better than going to Hell.

 Taking captives and Trimmers is basically a Seelie move.
-They want to cozy up to humanity and this is a good way to do it, in their opinion.
+They want to cozy up to humanity and this is a good way to do it, in their opinion, even without the Mark.
 Unseelie may consider taking Trimmers to be "poor form," but it can happen, usually if an Unseelie court or lord has a reason to acquire this specific human, and especially if they have a separate tame troop to put them in.
 Then ideology be damned.
 It's not like there was any Adam's Mark to worry about.

 Sometimes a fairy lover is just a fairy lover.
 A good time is had by all, and that's that.
 But it's a grand opportunity to get a Mark if you need one, for yourself or for someone else.
 For less loving lovers, sans merci, it's a chance to strip off leaven, too, and leave the mortal "alone and palely loitering."
 Both Seelie and Unseelie can become fairy lovers, though it's commoner among the Seelie and the leaven stripping is commoner among the Unseelie.